Coping and Thriving Tips for HSP Sensory Sensitivity Types

 What Does it Mean for You if You Have High Sensory Sensitivity?

-What Can Reduce the Overwhelm?
+What Can Reduce the Sensory Overwhelm?

 The BioElectric Shield can help.
-No, we can’t make the world suddenly quiet and peaceful, but it can smooth out some of the energy that’s hitting you.
+No, we can’t make the world suddenly quiet and peaceful, but it can smooth out some of the energy hitting you.

-Specific Tips for Managing Sensory Overload
+Specific Tips for Managing HSP Sensory Sensitivity Overload

-Allow yourself some down time afterward.
+Allow yourself some downtime afterward.
 It’s important for you to find a quiet retreat to calm your nerves and refresh your energy.
 It’s often wise to schedule things so that you aren’t going to events back-to-back but have some time in between to recharge.

-Work Space – Working in a cubicle probably isn’t a good idea for you.
+WorkSpace – Working in a cubicle probably isn’t a good idea for you.
 An office with a door that can close would work much better.
 If you must work in a cubicle, add some plants or other items that make you feel comfortable and at home.
-Wear headphones and listen to relaxing music if at all possible in order reduce the sounds around the office.
+Wear headphones and listen to relaxing music if at all possible in order to reduce the sounds around the office.

 Keep things organized – this is good for work and home.
 Clutter can be extremely bothersome to your sensitive self.

-Here’s a tip – Cut out the tags, they can drive you nuts.
-If you can’t cut out the tag because of the way it’s sewn in, there is a product called a “tag tammer” that you can just tape over the tag.
-Instant relief.
-Look for soft clothing, smooth, touchable, breathable fabrics, tagless where possible, no heavy applique or details and elastic should be covered.
+Here’s a tip – Cut out the tags.
+They can drive you nuts.
+If you can’t cut out the tag because of the way it’s sewn in, there is a product called a “tag tamer” that you can tape over the tag—instant relief.
+Look for soft clothing, smooth, touchable, breathable fabrics, tagless where possible, with no heavy applique or details, and elastic should be covered.

-Don’t let your less sensitive friends talk you into clothing, situations etc that aren’t comfortable for you.
+Don’t let your less sensitive friends talk you into clothing, situations, etc, that aren’t comfortable for you.

 Control the Sound and Take Breaks to reduce the effects of HSP Sensory Sensitivity

 Quiet things down – Sounds can be muffled with earbuds or noise-canceling headphones.
 White noise – a fan on in the room at night or at work to drown out other sounds can help you sleep and/or concentrate better.